faustbrian/ancestry/docs/custom-key-mapping.md

----
-title: Custom Key Mapping
-description: Use custom polymorphic key mappings with Ancestry for UUIDs, ULIDs, or business identifiers.
----

 Ancestry supports custom polymorphic key mappings, allowing you to use any column as the identifier in hierarchy relationships instead of the default primary key.

 ## Why Custom Key Mapping?